jacksund/simmate/docs/getting_started/run_a_workflow/configure_potcars.md

 If you see this error, double-check your folder setup.

+!!! danger
-> :warning: our team only has access to VASP v5.4.4, so if your folder structure differs for newer versions of VASP, please let our know by [opening an issue](https://github.com/jacksund/simmate/issues).
+    our team only has access to VASP v5.4.4, so if your folder structure differs for newer versions of VASP, please let our know by [opening an issue](https://github.com/jacksund/simmate/issues).